bitcoin

 Get a FREE e-book

-Once the seed is safely stored tap Continue, confirm random 3 seed words and go to the next step.
+Once the seed is safely stored, tap Continue, confirm three random seed words, and proceed to the next step.

-Now close the key info screen and proceed to the next step where we will finally be creating the multisignature wallet.
+Now, close the key information screen and continue to the subsequent step, where we will finally generate the multisignature wallet.

 Create a 2-of-3 Multisig Wallet

-After setting up the necessary number of keys for our desired setup we can move on to creating the wallet itself.
+After setting up the necessary number of keys for our desired setup, we can proceed to create the wallet itself.
+To start, tap on Add a wallet at the top of the screen, and then select Create a wallet.

 All three keys are set

-Create a name for the wallet e.g. Multisig.
-Move on to the next step, unless you want to set customized address and wallet types.
+Please choose a name for the wallet, for example, "Multisig".
+Proceed to the next step unless you wish to specify custom address and wallet types.

-Select all 3 keys (CCMK4, Tapsigner and Nunchuk) and at the bottom of the screen under the Required keys choose 2 so that the Current wallet config says 2/3 Multisig.
+Select all three keys (CCMK4, Tapsigner, and Nunchuk).
+At the bottom of the screen, under Required keys, select two so that the Current wallet config indicates 2/3 Multisig.

-Review the wallet setup in the next step and if you're happy with the settings tap Create a wallet.
+Please review the wallet setup in the next step.
+If you are satisfied with the settings, tap Create a wallet.

-You will be prompted to save a BSMS file that stores your wallet configuration.
-You can do it later (but don't forget to do it at some point if you plan on using this multisig wallet in real life).
+You will be prompted to save a BSMS file, which stores your wallet configuration.
+You can choose to do this later, but remember to do it at some point if you intend to use this multisig wallet in real life.

-In the next step, you will have to register the wallet with Coldcard.
+In the next step, you will need to register the wallet with Coldcard.

-In Nunchuk, tap Export wallet to COLDCARD -> Export via NFC and on your Coldcard go to Settings -> Multisig Wallets -> Import via NFC.
+In Nunchuk, tap Export wallet to COLDCARD -> Export via NFC.
+On your Coldcard device, navigate to Settings -> Multisig Wallets -> Import via NFC.

-Scan the device with your phone.
-This may fail again so make sure you place the phone on Coldcard correctly.
+Scan the device with your phone, ensuring that you place the phone on Coldcard correctly.
+It is possible for this process to fail again.

-Once finished, you will see a wallet review on Nunchuk.
-Click Done and go back to Coldcard and confirm the wallet creation with the "OK" button.
+After the scanning is complete, you will see a wallet review on Nunchuk.
+Click Done and return to Coldcard to confirm the wallet creation by pressing the OK button.

-You now have a functional and secure 2-of-3 multisignature wallet on your iPhone!
+You now have a functional and secure multisignature wallet on your iPhone, capable of 2-of-3 authentication.

 Test the setup